sftpgo/docs/docs/custom-actions.md

+---
+description: "Execute custom programs or HTTP webhooks on open-source SFTPGo file and provider events for integration with external systems."
+---

 # Custom Actions

 SFTPGo can notify filesystem and provider events using custom actions.
 A custom action can be an external program or an HTTP URL.